 3. Avoiding most forms of physical contact

 4 Expert-Backed Tips For Overcoming Fear Of Intimacy

-Having said that, do not worry.
-Overcoming fear of intimacy isn’t that tough.
-It needs patience, composure and an awful lot of trust in the people you love.
+It might sound overwhelming but overcoming the fear of intimacy isn’t that tough.
+It needs patience, composure, and an awful lot of trust in the people you love.
 Only with enough confidence and faith can you climb the highest of the mountains.
 Let’s dive into all the ways you can help yourself and answer the most important question of all: how to overcome the fear of intimacy?

 Related Reading: How To Trust Someone Again After They Hurt You – Expert Advice